IntersectAustralia/hcsvlab-docs/Galaxy.md

 * [Running in production](http://wiki.galaxyproject.org/Admin/Config/Performance/ProductionServer)

 ### Assumptions
 * You have a fresh CentOS machine.
+* Your firewall allow access on http port 80
 * You have a non-root user account on this machine with sudo privileges.
 We used "galaxy".
 * You are logged in as this user and are in the home directory.